-Applicants for licensure are required to be fingerprinted for purposes of conducting a criminal history record check.
-The fingerprints remain on file with the California Department of Justice, and that agency provides reports to the Board of any future convictions on an ongoing basis.
-(Authority: Section 144, Business and Professions Code) Two methods are available:
+Fingerprinting is required for all applicants and licensees for the purpose of conducting a criminal history record check.
+The fingerprints remain on file with the California Department of Justice, who provides reports to the Board of Registered Nursing of any future convictions on an ongoing basis (Authority: Business and Professions Code, Section 144).
+Two methods are available:

-- Live Scan - For applicants residing in or near California, it is recommended that you use this method
+- Live Scan Process: It is recommended that individuals residing in or near California use this method.

-- Manual Fingerprint Process - If you cannot access the Live Scan process, you may use the manual fingerprint card method
+- Manual Fingerprint Process: If you are outside of California or are unable to access Live Scan, you may use the manual fingerprint (hard card) method.

-If you are residing in or near California, you may obtain the triplicate form for Live Scan service from the Board of Registered Nursing, complete the sections marked with a red X, and take it to a Live Scan site along with your fee for processing.
+If you are residing in or near California, you may obtain the form for Live Scan service from the Board, complete the required fields, and take it to a Live Scan site with your processing fee.
 At the Live Scan site they will scan your fingerprints electronically and transmit them immediately for processing.
-After you have had your fingerprints scanned, be sure to attach the second copy of your Live Scan form to your licensing application packet when you mail it to the Board.

-Visit https://oag.ca.gov/fingerprints/locations to locate Live Scan sites.
+Visit the California Office of the Attorney General website for Live Scan locations.
 Most local law enforcement agencies in California have Live Scan equipment.
 Hours of operation and fees vary, so please contact the Live Scan site directly for information.

-Using Live Scan can help speed your licensure because the Board receives fingerprint results from this new technology much quicker than through the manual card process.
-Please refer to Processing Times for current timeframes.
+Using Live Scan can help speed up the licensing process as the Board receives fingerprint results from this technology much quicker than through the manual card process.
+Please refer to our Processing Times page for current timeframes.

-- For a fill and print Request for Live Scan Service form.
+- Download the Request for Live Scan Service form.

-- Print 3 copies of completed Live Scan form and take all 3 copies to the Live Scan site with your fee.
+- The form will print in triplicate; take all three copies to the Live Scan site with your processing fee.

-- 1. 1st copy of form is kept by the Live Scan Operator
+- First copy of form is kept by the Live Scan operator.

-- 3. Retain 3rd copy of form for your records.
+- Retain third copy of form for your records.

-To submit a manual fingerprint card, obtain the 8" x 8" fingerprint card (FD-258) from the Board of Registered Nursing.
-Refer to Section III of your application instructions for detailed information on how to complete the card, get your fingerprints rolled, and mail them to the Board, along with your fingerprint fees.
-Please refer to Processing Times for current timeframes (processing times at DOJ and FBI can vary).
+To submit a manual fingerprint card, obtain the 8" x 8" fingerprint card (FD-258) from the Board using our Fingerprint Request form.
+Applicants can refer to Section III of the licensure application instructions for detailed information on completing the manual fingerprinting process.
+If you are a licensee obtaining fingerprints as a requirement for renewal, see Instructions for Completing a Fingerprint Card.
+Please refer to our Processing Times page for current timeframes (processing times at DOJ and FBI can vary).